adyxax/bastion/README.md

 - `CMAKE_INSTALL_PREFIX` : path, defaults to `/usr/local`
 - `SESSION_RECORDING` : ON|OFF, defaults to ON

-For exemple this disables session recording for a debug build and install it under /usr :
+For exemple this disables session recording for a debug build and installs the bastion for your current user :

-`cmake .. -DCMAKE_BUILD_TYPE=Debug -D CMAKE_INSTALL_PREFIX=/usr -DSESSION_RECORDING=OFF`
+`cmake .. -DCMAKE_BUILD_TYPE=Debug -D CMAKE_INSTALL_PREFIX=$HOME/.local -DSESSION_RECORDING=OFF`

 ## Usage